Difference Between a Counselor and Social Worker

 Parameters of ComparisonCounselorSocial Worker

-MeaningA counselor is often the first responder to a client who requires emotional and psychological support.A social worker is a professional who helps communities and clients solve social problems and vulnerabilities.
+MeaningA counselor is the first responder to a client who requires emotional and psychological support.A social worker is a professional who helps communities and clients solve social problems and vulnerabilities.

 AimCounselors aim at providing support and guidance to people who need it.Social workers aim at improving social situations on an individualistic or societal level.